La Célestine, Célestite or Coelestin

 - Keep a Célestine close to you in your daily life when you need comfort.

-- In case of anxiety or sadness, when you feel like a weight or knot in your lungs, place a Celestine, preferably a geode, on your ribcage and breathe deeply and slowly, visualizing the stone's energy penetrating your lungs.
+- In case of anxiety or sadness, if you feel a weight or knot in your lungs, place a Celestine on your ribcage, preferably a geode, and breathe deeply and slowly, visualizing the stone's energy penetrating your lungs.

 - It can accompany a meditation or visualization session to amplify your perceptions.